ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

 The Proxmox site has two guides explaining Proxmox VE's installation, [linked in the _References_ section at the end of this document](#proxmox).
 The steps below are this guide's take on the install procedure, adapted to the [reference hardware](G001%20-%20Hardware%20setup.md#the-reference-hardware-setup) used in this guide:

 1. Plug the USB drive containing the Proxmox VE installer ISO in your computer, then boot the ISO up.
-You are eventually greeted by the following screen:
+You are eventually greeted by the following welcome screen:

     ![Proxmox VE installer welcome screen](images/g002/Installer-initial_screen.webp "Proxmox VE installer welcome screen")